vyperlang/vyper/vyper/venom/README.md

    - ```
      jnz label1, label2, op
      ```
-  - A conditional jump depending on `op` value.
+  - A conditional jump depending on the value of `op`.
   - Jumps to `label2` when `op` is not zero, otherwise jumps to `label1`.
   - For example
     ```